A lost season? Minor league teams, players face bleak future

 The National Association of Professional Baseball Leagues, the minor league governing body, is prepared to agree to MLB’s proposal to cut the minimum of affiliations from 160 to 120 next year, a person familiar with the negotiations told The Associated Press.
 The person spoke Tuesday on condition of anonymity because no announcements were authorized.

+“There have been no agreements on contraction or any other issues,” the National Association said in a statement, adding it “looks forward to continuing the good-faith negotiations with MLB tomorrow.”

 The NAPBL’s position almost assuredly was weakened by the prospect of little to no revenue coming in for 2020.
-The sides are scheduled to meet again Wednesday.

 The negotiations bring “another level of uncertainty to the situation,” said Jason Freier, managing owner for Fort Wayne, Class A Columbia and Double-A Chattanooga.
 “As people are deciding further investments in their teams and things like this, I’m sure that every owner has to have that somewhere in their mind.”